els2250/p8105final_emmamarathontraining/p8105final_emmamarathontraining.md

 **The planned analysis/visualizations/coding challenges**:

--   Analysis of marathon training reigmen prior to the race
+-   Analysis of marathon training regimen prior to the race

     -   Looking at temperature per day

-    -   Elevations at time of run
+    -   Elevations of runs

+    -   Assessing user comments to analyze data during times of injury/illness

 -   Marathon statistics per mile throughout the race